nayanprakash06/Open-Design-Technology-ODT-Course-Content-Repository/Python Codes/Readme.md

-This directory contais all the Python codes written and discussed in class
+This directory contains Weekly Folder of all the Python codes written and discussed in class